SNAP Benefits in Oklahoma: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and earn cash back on eligible purchases at stores like Walmart, Target, and others.
-To get started, link your EBT card to the app and scan your receipt after a purchase to receive cashback on SNAP-eligible items.
+Benny is a free app that lets you track your EBT balance in real-time and earn cash back on eligible purchases at stores like Walmart, Target, and more.
+Simply link your EBT card, and after you make a purchase, scan your receipt to get cashback on SNAP-eligible items.

 Get 1-3% cash back on groceries and track your EBT Balance